 - make a garland and hang it above your mantle or on a wall

 - decorate the skirt of your Christmas tree

 - hang them on a branch in a vase

 - make a Christmas wreath for your front door

 - hang them at the entrance

 - use them as gift boxes/wraps

 Ready to make your own mitten ornaments?
 Let me show you how quick and easy they are to construct!
-The mitten ornaments pattern can be purchased here or get it free when you join my sewing or craft newsletter.
+The mitten ornaments pattern can be purchased here.

 - mini mitten pattern